Darling River System

 I would look at a creek boat (high flow) or packraft for the upper gorge.
 The section from Killarney to Warwick was choked with log jams, so you will be entering and exiting your boat on a regular basis.
 A shorter length boat would be easier to handle in the narrow creek.
 A tested repair kit is vital for an inflatable.

 Information to ensure an enjoyable and successful trip.

 My Personal Journeys

-My rambling blog and trip table for the trip.
+My rambling blogs and trip tables for trips down the Darling River system.

 The complete Source to Sea attempt in one single continuous trip.

 Darling Double (2022)